EvanChauhan/mydocs-site/docs/Containers/VIrtual Machines.md

 ![Virtual Machine Architecture](https://2.bp.blogspot.com/_AXUmwddhdfA/TP1-XWhvypI/AAAAAAAAAzg/3x7aEDsiqu4/s1600/Virtual+Machines.png)

-the hypervisor will ask the native operating system for some of its resources i.e virtual ram, virtual cpu and virtual storage
+the hypervisor will ask the native operating system for some of its resources i.e virtual ram, virtual cpu and virtual storage - a core concept in virtualisation is that **hardware resources are shared between virtual machines**

+remember: the virtual machine is although virtual, still constrained by the resources the physical machine actually has available i.e if your computer has 8 GB of RAM you cannot allocate 16GB of RAM to your virtual machine